wrignj08/OpenDiff/README.md

 └── README.md           # This file
 ```

-## Licence
+## License
-This project is licenced under the MIT Licence - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.